CAMPAIGN

 Description of Services:

-Specialty mental health clinic, comprehensive clinic, Provide psychiatric assessment, evaluation, medication services, individual therapy/rehabilitation, clinical case management services, collateral services to children (age 6 and up), youth, adults and older adults with serious mental illnesses.
-We have integrated health home, wellness recovery program
+Sunset Mental Health is a specialty mental health clinic with comprehensive services.
+We provide psychiatric assessment, evaluation, medication services, individual therapy/rehabilitation, clinical case management services, collateral services to children (age 6 and up), youth, adults and older adults with serious mental illnesses.
+We have integrated health home and a Wellness Recovery Program at the 41st Avenue location.

 Responsibilities of Interns: